- How is breast cancer treated?

 - Eribulin (Halaven®)

-Although drug combinations are often used to treat early breast cancer, advanced disease is more often treated with single chemo drugs.
-Still some combinations, such as carboplatin or cisplatin plus gemcitabine are commonly used to treat advanced breast cancer.
+Although drug combinations are often used to treat early breast cancer, advanced breast cancer is more often treated with single chemo drugs.
+Still, some combinations, such as carboplatin or cisplatin plus gemcitabine are commonly used to treat advanced breast cancer.

-One or more drugs that target HER2 may be used with chemo for tumors that are HER2-positive (these drugs are discussed in more detail in the "Targeted therapy for breast cancer" section).
+One or more drugs that target HER2 may be used with chemo for tumors that are HER2-positive (See “Targeted therapy for breast cancer” for more information about these drugs.)

-Dose-dense chemotherapy: Doctors have found that giving the cycles of certain chemo agents closer together can lower the chance that the cancer will come back and improve survival in some women.
-This usually means giving the same chemo that may be given every 3 weeks (such as AC → T), but giving it every 2 weeks.
-A drug (growth factor) to help boost the white blood cell count is given after chemo to make sure the white blood cell count returns to normal in time for the next cycle.
+Doctors have found that giving the cycles of certain chemo drugs closer together can lower the chance that the cancer will come back and improve survival for some women.
+For example, a drug that would normally be given every 3 weeks might be given every 2 weeks.
 This approach can be used for neoadjuvant and adjuvant treatment.
-It can lead to more problems with low blood cell counts, so it isn’t for everyone.
+It can lead to more problems with low blood cell counts, so it’s not an option for all women.

 Possible side effects

 Chemo drugs work by attacking cells that are dividing quickly, which is why they work against cancer cells.
-But other cells in the body, like those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
+But other cells also divide quickly – like those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles.
 These cells are also likely to be affected by chemo, which can lead to side effects.
-Some women have many side effects; others may only have few.
+Some women have many side effects; others may have only a few.

 Chemo side effects depend on the type of drugs, the amount taken, and the length of treatment.
 Some of the most common possible side effects include: